dungba88/nytherria-board-game/README.md

 ## ❖ Lore Summary

-Set in the broken world of **Nytherria**, the game takes place after the *Great Fracturing* — an ancient catastrophe that shattered the world and scattered the original **Stones of Life** across seven mythic regions.
+Set in the broken world of **Nytherria**, the game takes place after the *Great Scattering* — an ancient catastrophe that shattered the world and scattered the original **Stone of Life** across seven mythic regions.
 These lands are now divided between forces of Light and Darkness, each vying to restore or rewrite the fate of the world.

-> 🔍 Explore the full lore, timeline, and regions in [lores.md](lores.md)
+> 🔍 Explore the full lore, timeline, and regions in [lores.md](lore.md)

 ---